 ‘Reading: the next steps.
 Supporting higher standards in schools’

-Reading is taught daily in every class through teacher-led sessions, where a range of quality texts are used in order to inspire the children.
-We like to give our children a varied reading diet to engage and entertain all readers, of every ability and taste.
-Questioning is used to develop children’s comprehension skills and children learn to be respectful to their peers during discussion as opportunities to answer questions orally can be thought provoking, insightful and it allows children to think creatively about others’ interpretations.
+Reading is taught daily in every class through teacher-led sessions where a range of quality texts are used.
+We like to give our children a varied reading diet to engage and entertain all readers of every ability and taste.
+Questioning is used to develop children’s comprehension skills and discussion helps enable all children to get involved and have a voice.
+We use the VIPERS questions to cover the skills of: vocabulary, inference, prediction, explanation, retrieval and sequencing and summarising.
+We also send these question stems home to our families to aid discussions about books at home.

-We also used Pie Corbett’s reading spine to share a class novel every half term.
+Additionally, we use age-appropriate texts as our reading spine to share a class novel every half term.
 This gives our children the opportunity to listen to a story, no matter their age, and enjoy a book they may not otherwise have read.
 Our children value this story sharing time and it is a key part of our learning time.
-This also encourages our children to be ambitious with their own reading as they use class recommendations to venture beyond their reading comfort zone.